-Upon receipt of a report of sexual misconduct, should the respondent's continued presence on the College's Campus pose an immediate threat to the physical safety of the complainant or other members of the College Community, the College may decide to remove the respondent, if a student, from the residence halls (if applicable), classes and/or the campus as a whole.
+Upon receipt of a report of sex-based harassment, sex discrimination and/or sexual misconduct, and after an individualized safety and risk analysis, should the respondent's continued presence on the College's campus pose an imminent and serious threat to the health or safety of any persons, including the complainant, any student, employees, or other persons arising from allegations of sex discrimination, or other members of the College community, the College may decide to remove the respondent, if a student, from the residence halls (if applicable), classes and/or the campus as a whole.
 Should the College decide to remove a respondent, the respondent will be given adequate notice of this removal and will be granted ten (10) business days to appeal this decision.